bashrc2/datamatrix/README.md

 datamatrix -f examples/01.png -o detection.png -g grid.png --quality
 ```

-When showing quality metrics you can also generate a reflectance histogram, for use in a verification document:
+When showing quality metrics you can also generate a reflectance histogram, for use in a verification document.
+The option *--modulecentres* may also be used to only sample the module centres when creating the histogram.

 ``` bash
 datamatrix -f examples/01.png -o detection.png -g grid.png --quality --histogram reflectance.png